|ARE YOU PREPARING YOUR BIRD FOR THE FUTURE?

 by Bonnie Kenk

-|Under the right conditions, i.e., good nutrition, good lighting, lots of entertaining activities and lots of love, parrots are very long-lived creatures.
-Let’s face it, unless you got your bird when you were a small child, it will probably outlive you.
-Are you preparing your bird now to live in someone else’s home?
-PEAC frequently takes in birds that have come from “dysfunctional” home environments.
-Some of these birds adapt readily to life in a strange home.
-Most do not.
-Not only are they depressed, but most are extremely unhappy when they find out that what worked for them in their dysfunctional home isn’t gonna cut it anymore.One bird in particular prompted this article.
+One bird in particular prompted this article.
 He lived with someone for 14 years.
 In his 15th year of life, he was sold to a family with small children.
-Because he wasn’t properly prepared to live in a strange home, he ended up biting one of the children and eventually was turned over to PEAC.
-This bird was obviously allowed to have the run of his house for the first 14 years.
+Because he wasn’t properly prepared to live in a new home, he ended up biting one of the children and eventually was turned over to PEAC.
+This bird had been allowed to have the run of his house for the first 14 years.
 He was extremely territorial around his cage and would only come out on his own.
 Any hand placed in or near the cage while he was in it was promptly bitten.

 It is a good breeder’s responsibility to properly socialize baby parrots in order to prepare them for life in our homes.
 It is a parent’s responsibility to prepare human children for life as adults.
 And it is our responsibility to prepare our parrots for life without us.